JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 grid = (xg, yg)

-config = BasinConfig(; system, p, basin_kwargs, grid) basins, attractors = produce_basins(config; force = true)
+config = BasinConfig(; system, p, basin_kwargs, grid) basins, attractors = produce_basins(config)
 ```
 and importantly, the only lines that are genuinely "copy-pasted" from script to script are the last two.
 All other lines are unique for each script.
-This minimization of copy-pasting duplicate information makes the workflow more robust and makes bugs harder to hide.
+This minimization of copy-pasting duplicate information makes the workflow robust and makes bugs harder to hide.